Catherine Hutchesson: Political career

-Hutchesson was the Labor Party candidate for the South Australian House of Assembly electoral district of Waite at the 2018 state election, when she received 42.2 per cent of the two-party-preferred vote (2PP) from 23.5 per cent of the first-preference votes.
+Hutchesson was the Labor candidate for the Waite at the 2018 state election, when she received 42.2 per cent of the two-party-preferred vote (2PP), a swing of 2.4 percent to Labor, against Liberal Sam Duluk, who transferred from neighbouring Davenport.
+She received 23.5 per cent of the first-preference votes.
 A post-election redistribution notionally lifted her first-preference vote to 24 per cent, and a 2PP of 42.6 per cent.
-The constituency had been held by the Liberal Party since 1993, its predecessor, the seat of Mitcham, had only ever been held by Liberal or independent members dating back to 1938, and was regarded as a blue-ribbon Liberal seat.
+The constituency had long been considered a blue-ribbon Liberal seat.
+Its predecessor seat, Mitcham, had only ever been held by Liberal or independent members since 1938, a tradition maintained when it was renamed Waite in 1993.

-She was again the Labor Party candidate for Waite at the 2022 state election, when she received 54 per cent of the 2PP, achieving an 11.4 per cent swing to the Labor Party, and defeating the independent member Sam Duluk, a former Liberal Party member who had been an independent for two years and had held the seat since 2018.
+She was again the Labor Party candidate for Waite at the 2022 state election, when she received 54 per cent of the 2PP, achieving an 11.4 per cent swing to the Labor Party, and defeating Duluk, former Liberal Party member who had been an independent for two years.
 Hutchesson's share of the first-preference votes was 26.6 per cent.
 Since 3 May 2022 she has been a member of the parliamentary Natural Resources Committee, and a member of the Endometriosis Committee since 21 March 2024.
 She was a member of the Access to Urinary Tract Infection Treatment Committee from 1 December 2022 to 17 November 2023.
+She was also a member of the select committee on the Waite Trust Bill 2025.

+Hutchesson picked up a swing of nearly 16 per cent at the 2026 election amid the Liberals' collapse across the state.
+This swelled her majority to almost 20 percent, on paper turning Waite into a safe Labor seat.